 Either way, after a puke (unless it’s obviously from a cold and a lot of mucus in their tummy, as liquids will help that) I give NO fluids for 1 hour.
 I make them rest and calm down.

 Your washing machine will thank you. 🙂

-If you liked this post, be sure grab my best family health tips — and check out my other similar posts below that:
+If you liked this post, be sure to grab my best family health tips: